Ozurgeti Municipality: Geography

-The territory of the municipality is flooded with rivers and valleys, the rivers belong to the Black Sea basin.
-The river Supsa flows in the territory of the municipality, to which the river Bakhvistskali joins the territory of the municipality.
+The territory of the municipality is full of rivers and valleys, the rivers belonging to the Black Sea basin.
+The river Supsa flows in the territory of the municipality; the river Bakhvistskali joins it.
 Also important are the sediments with tributaries: Bzhuzhi, Choloki, Bogila, and others.
 The rivers of the municipality are fed by lanyards, rains, soil water, and springs.
 At the confluence of the seas, they contribute to the marshes of the lowlands.
 The river Choloki separates Ozurgeti municipality from the territory of Kobuleti municipality.
-The rivers are rich in fish.
-Found in trout, barbel, salmon, sorrel.
-The highest points of the territory of the municipality are in the south-eastern part of its border.
-Here are the highest peaks of the municipality: Mount Sakornia (2756 m.)
-And Gunistavi (2132 m).
+The rivers are rich in fish, including trout, barbel, salmon, and sorrel.
+The highest points of the territory of the municipality are in the south-eastern part of its border; the highest points are Mount Sakornia (2756 m) and Gunistavi (2132 m).
 The south-western part of the municipality is a plain, which is a floodplain of the river Natanebi, with an average height of 20 m above sea level.

-Achi water gorge North of Vake is the southwestern end of the Guria Mountains, where the average altitude is 120 m above sea level.
-It is located here near Mount Jacob, which is 145 m high.